0xKoda/verifi-web/readme.md

 forge test
 ```

-## Contributions and Issues
+## Contributions
-Feel free to contribute to the project by submitting pull requests or opening issues for any bugs or feature suggestions.
+Feel free to contribute.

 ## ⚠️ Warning
 This is a POC and should not be used in production.